pantheon-systems/quicksilver-examples/webhook/README.md

 # Webhook #

-This example demonstrates how to POST workflow data to an external url.
+This example demonstrates how to POST workflow data to an external url, a generic webhook implementation.

 ## Instructions ##